 As a bit of background:

-I have a particular interest and passion in mid 20th Century ceramics – especially that from Denmark, United Kingdom and Scandinavia.
+I have a particular interest and passion in mid 20th Century ceramics – especially that from Denmark, United Kingdom and the Scandinavian countries.

-For anything else not covered in the website, contact me on the contact tab above with any queries or new information.
+For anything else not covered in the website, use the contact for below.
 A lot of historical information I have gathered over time was provided by my readers – for which I am ever grateful.

 If you notice an error somewhere, please also let me know.